-Another point to highlight concerning the factory construction was that the major pieces of equipment were ordered from the Army's Osaka Ordnance Factory.
-To purchase the equipment, Kasai obtained estimates from the state-owned factories such as the Ministry of Industry's Akabane Works and Hyogo Shipbuilding Works, the Navy's Tsukiji Armaments Factory, and the Army's Osaka Ordnance Factory.
+the Army's Osaka Ordnance Factory.
 The Army gave the best price.
-At the time, the Osaka Ordnance Factory manufactured a great deal of steam equipment and lathes for the private sector as well as the Army and helped to make up for what were still relatively low levels of private-sector machinery production.
-It is thus seen that Osaka Ordnance Factory and other military equipment works were among the leaders in early Japanese industrialization.
-What should be noted is that armaments factories in Osaka and other parts of Japan were manned by engineers who had the same sense of mission as Kasai and pooled their knowledge and wisdom to produce steam engines and other equipment required by the private sector.
+At the time, the Osaka Ordnance Factory manufactured a great deal of steam equipment and lathes for the private sector as well as Army and helped to make up for what were still relatively low levels of private-sector machinery production.
+It is thus seen that Osaka Ordnance Factory and other military equipment works as one of the leaders in early Japanese industrialization.
+What should be noted is that armaments factories in Osaka and other parts of Japan were manned by engineers who had the same sense of mission as Kasai and pooled their knowledge and wisdom to produce steam engines and other equipments required by the private sector.
 Their goal was to produce the means of production, or in other words, to create a domestic source of the machinery to create machines.